 Brownstone Poets on Zoom

 Please follow directions below, completing both steps at least two days before the reading to avoid delays entering the meeting room.
 Note the order of the open mic follows the order of signup.
 Sign up early to read early in the program.
-Last minute signup means you will read at the end of program.
+Last-minute signup means you will read at the end of the program.

 Please follow these instructions:

 Step 2: Register in advance for this meeting:

 Step 3: After making your contribution and completing your registration, you will receive a confidential confirmation email containing your unique link to join the event.

 Looking forward to seeing you at our May reading!
 For your convenience, here is the link to our Facebook event page:

 Megha Sood is an Award-winning Asian American Poet, Editor, Author, Literary Activist from New Jersey, USA.
 Recipient of 2021 Poet Fellowship from MVICW ( Martha’s Vineyard Institute of Creating Writing) and a National Level Winner for the 2020 Poetry Matters Project.
 Recipient of “Certificate of Excellence” from Mayor, Jersey City.Associate Poetry Editor Literary Journals Mookychick (UK), Life and Legends (USA), and Literary Partner with “Life in Quarantine”, Stanford University.
 Author of Chapbook ( “My Body is Not an Apology”, Finishing Line Press, 2021) and Full Length (“My Body Lives Like a Threat”, FlowerSongPress,2022).
 She blogs at https://meghasworldsite.wordpress.com/ and tweets at @meghasood16.